 “Funding education is important.
 We gotta support our teachers,” says McKinney as we leave his doorstep.

 Davis, who canvasses the area regularly, says that conversations force people who never think about education funding to consider why unionized teachers like himself are seeking more funding.
+While it hasn’t gotten to the worst part yet, it is still getting to a point where teachers are thinking about taking out loans, and with guarantor loan rates around 50% APR is tempting to them.

 “I just reminded him of the greatest moments of his life,” says Davis.
 “Now, he is going to have a conversation with his parents about what we talked about and they are probably going to talk to two or three people, which means that I helped facilitate not one conversation, but multiple conversations about education.”